UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_01.md

 </center>

-Notes: In the board meeting, this pie chart is likely more effective in communicating the take home message: the Napolean army was decimated as a result of this military campaign.
+Notes: In the board meeting, this pie chart is likely more effective in communicating the take-home message: the Napolean army was decimated as a result of this military campaign.

 Although we said earlier in this course that we should generally avoid